hteso/iaito/CONTRIBUTING.md

+# IMPORTANT NOTICE

+The project was moved to https://github.com/radareorg/cutter

 ## Code formatting

 We use [AStyle 2.06](https://sourceforge.net/projects/astyle/files/astyle/astyle%202.06/) to format the code.
 The command line for formatting the code according to the style is: